GT Integrity Assurance (formerly IM) Notifications

-PHMSA gas transmission integrity management regulations require operators to submit four types of notifications:
+PHMSA gas transmission integrity management regulations require operators to submit the notifications listed below.

 - Program §192.909(b) ...any change to the program that may substantially affect the program's implementation or may significantly modify the program or schedule for carrying out the program elements...